Q: Is Touro Law accredited?

 Q: How many seats are available in the Fall entering class?

-A: For Fall 2014, there will be 150 full-time seats, 50 part-time evening seats, and 20 part-time day seats available in the entering class.
+A: For 2018, there will be 120 full-time seats, 60 part-time seats available in the entering classes.

 Q: How long does law school take?

 A: Attending law school full-time (12-16 credits per semester), most students complete the J.D. program within 3 years, but may accelerate to 2½ years by attending summer sessions.
 Part-time students (8-11 credits per semester) usually take 4 years to complete the J.D. program, but may accelerate to 3½ years by attending summer sessions.
-Touro Law also offers a 5-year part-time evening program.
+Touro Law also offers a 2-year accelerated J.D. program.
+Students in the accelerated program take the bar exam 26 months after the start of classes.

 Q: What are the hours for full-time and part-time?